 8. Consider a cattery

-We found that we needed to leave the country before you pets, so it was really helpful that there was a cattery at the Animal Travel offices where our cats could stay while we found a house to rent in Ireland.
+Before bringing over the cats, we needed to find a pet-friendly place to live in Ireland (which is quite tricky by the way!).
+So it was really helpful that there was a cattery at the Animal Travel offices where our cats could stay while we found a house to rent in Ireland.
 It also created less complications because the cats were already at the right place that they would be taken to the airport from.
 The cost was about R80 per cat per day.
 Rates for dogs may be different.

 Animal Travel Service might have done tick, worm and flea treatment, and or washed the cats.
 We’re not sure about what was done but they arrived very happy and clean.

 I would have liked to know how the pets fly: Do they have a special compartment in the hold?
 Are they in the dark?
 Is it noisy?
 Do cats and dogs fly together?
 I don’t know the answer to these questions but I do know that they had to have specially approved cages that were big enough to allow some movement (this was added onto the transport costs) and had enough space for them to look about if they wanted to.
 There was also shredded newspaper in the bottom of the cage and a food and water bowl that I assume was topped up during the flight (our cats flew from Cape Town to Heathrow to Dublin).

 Animal Travel Services booked the flight for us, as they know all the rules.
 For example, only certain airlines are approved for transporting animals.